enso-org/enso-archive/doc/semantics/specification/semantics.md

 - **Function Definitions:** A function definition introduces a new scope.
 This scope is either a child of the scope in which the function is defined, or is the scope of the method being defined.
 If the body of the function is a block, the function scope should be _reused_ as the block scope.
-- **Blocks:** A block introduces a new scope.
-This scope is a child of the scope in which the block is defined, or is the scope of the method being defined.
-- **Case Branches:** Each case branch introduces a new scope.
-- **Function Call Arguments:** In order to handle suspension of arguments correctly, each argument used to call a function is evaluated in its own scope.
-This scope is a direct child of the scope in which the function call is taking place.

 > The actionables for this section are:
 >
 > - Write this out in more detail when we have time.
 The above is only intended
 >   as a brief summary.
+> - Decide if we want to support local overloads at all (differing in the type
+>   of `this`).
+> - We need to refine the specification for body-signature mutual scoping.
 > - NOTE: The note about case-branch scoping needs to be refined as the
 >   implementation of `case` evolves.

+### Scoping of Type Signatures
+In order to enable much of the flexible metaprogramming ability that Enso aims for, we have an additional set of scoping rules for type signatures:

+- The top-level scope of the LHS of the type ascription operator, and the top-level scope of the RHS of the type ascription operator are the same.

+> The actionables for this section are:
+>
+> - Do we actually want to support this?
+> - What complexities does this introduce wrt typechecking?

 ## Strict Evaluation
 Though Enso shares many syntactic similarities with Haskell, the most famous